intermine/bluegenes/docs/building.md

 These commands are explained in more depth below, but if you know what you want here's a quick reference of the most useful ones.

-    lein dev         # start dev server with hot-reloading lein repl        # start dev server with hot-reloading and nrepl lein prod        # start prod server
+    lein dev         # start dev server with hot-reloading lein repl        # start dev server with hot-reloading and nrepl (no clean or css) lein prod        # start prod server
     lein deploy      # build prod release and deploy to clojars